digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Source (source)

-This is a required field and tells us the facts and circumstances relied on in taking the decision.
+This is a required field and tells us the facts and circumstances relied upon in taking the decision.

 The value provided must be one of the following: